-More than 12,000 labeled plants of approximately 2,500 types are growing in the Arboretum’s living collection.
+More than 11,000 accessioned plants of over 2,500 taxa are growing in the Arboretum’s living collection.
 These include representatives of the temperate floras of North America, Asia, and Europe.
 This historic collection traces its foundation to John Morris’s interest in plants from around the world, and includes plants collected in China by E.H.
 Wilson at the turn of the century.
 Many of the Delaware Valley’s "trees-of-record" (the largest of their kind) are found in the Arboretum.
-Most notable are the katsura, Engler beech, Bender oak, and trident maple.
+Most notable are the katsura, Engler beech, and trident maple.
 Click here for a tour of our great trees, accompanied by photographs and descriptions.

 Please note, visitors are not allowed to climb or sit on the limbs of trees.
 The Arboretum is home to a number of champion trees, some of which are very old.
 With 130,000 visitors annually, climbing becomes a safety issue for both children and the trees.
 We don’t want any visitors or trees to break a limb.
 Thank you!